Victims of Sexual Abuse: Do They Ever Get Over It?

 - I am developing a sense of my own self-value and am increasing my self-esteem.

-- I am comfortable with choices I make for myself.
+- I am comfortable with the choices I make for myself.

 - I am developing a sense of being at ease with the subject of my assault.